 Day 5 Lima: City Tour

-This morning we start our tour with a visit to San Francisco's Church to visit the extensive catacombs that lie underneath.
-We then continue to the Plaza de Armas, the most important plaza in Lima.
+This morning we will make our way to the Plaza de Armas, the most important plaza in Lima.
 The oldest surviving part of the plaza is the impressive bronze fountain, erected in 1650.
 Surrounding the plaza is the exquisite Archbishop's Palace, the cathedral, and the Government Palace where handsomely uniformed presidential guards are on duty all day.
 We visit the cathedral where the great conquistador Francisco Pizarro's tomb lies.
+After, we will continue to San Francisco's Church to visit the extensive catacombs that lie underneath, before then stopping for some lunch at Ficus Hacienda.
+Here we will also get to enjoy a wonderful exhibition of beautiful Peruvian Paso horses.

 We then proceed to the Larco Museum, which showcases remarkable chronological galleries and an excellent overview on 3,000 years of development of Peruvian pre-Columbian history.
 Located in a unique vice-royal mansion of the 18th century built over a 7th century pre-Columbian pyramid, is surrounded by beautiful gardens.
 Features the finest gold and silver collection from ancient Peru and the famous erotic archaeological collection, one of the most visited Peruvian tourist attractions.
 For an unforgettable experience, Larco is one of the few museums in the world where visitors can also choose to enter the storage area with its 45,000 classified archaeological objects.